LoliGothick/mitama-cpp-result/docs/maybe/_APIs/filter.md

 };
 ```

-Returns `nothing` if the option is `nothing`, otherwise calls predicate with the wrapped value and returns:
+Returns `nothing` if the option is `nothing`, otherwise invokes predicate with the wrapped value and returns:

 - `just(t)` if predicate returns true (where t is the wrapped value), and
 - `nothing` if predicate returns false.